-`` Metal that floats even if it sinks '' inspired by fire ants and squirrels is developed
+`` Sinking and floating metal '' inspired by fire ants and spiders is developed

 Highly Floatable Superhydrophobic Metallic Assembly for Aquatic Applications | ACS Applied Materials & Interfaces